 Unlike auto liability coverage, required in nearly all states, renters insurance is not mandated anywhere.
 The government does not mandate that you protect yourself from theft, property damage or liability, even if it’s a good idea.

 Landlords, however, often require renters to buy insurance.
 It’s a common misconception among tenants that landlord’s property insurance protects their property.
 When they discover their mistake, some unhappy renters take legal action to try to force their landlord to pay for damage.

 To prevent these lawsuits, landlords can demand that tenants carry their own insurance protection.
 In fact, landlords are only held responsible for losses when it’s their fault – for example, if the property itself was unsafe, causing an injury, or if it was unsecured, inviting theft.

 The state in which you live has a big impact on how you'll pay.
-While the U.S. average is $188, some states are subject to more expensive perils, such as hurricanes and blizzards, while others have historically experience fewer natural disasters.
-The table below lists the average renters insurance cost for each state, as of 2016, courtesy of the Insurance Information Institute.
+While the U.S. average is $197, according to an Insurance.com rate analysis, some states are subject to more expensive perils, such as hurricanes and blizzards, while others have historically experience fewer natural disasters.
+Below are average renters insurance rates by state, for the following typical coverage amounts: